SocketDotTech/socket-docs/docs/writing-apps.md

    link: "/deploy"
  },
  {
-   title: "Test your app",
+   title: "Pay for transactions",
-   description: "Setup Foundry tests and run live tests",
+   description: "Pay for your offchainVM transactions",
    link: "/writing-apps"
  }
 ]} />